Shaping aviation with climate-neutral alternative fuels

 The aviation industry is committed to climate-neutral growth, which will only be achievable in the medium term through the use of non-fossil fuels.
 Even with an increase in the production of ethanol and biodiesel, biofuels can only play a limited role in satisfying the growing demand.

-An international reference model is created for the production and use of climate-neutral alternative fuels in aviation and other transport segments without the potential for electromobility.
+Brazil has created an internationally usable reference case for the production and application of power-to-liquid sustainable fuels for aviation and other transport sectors without potential for electromobility.